nullteilerfrei/reversing-class/exercises/flawed-downloader.md

    ```
    25e9af3dd5f04e33b54f562cf6db864e0406e3752c2283d0c4ff6907038da3e2
    ```
-   and determine the algorithm used to decrypt and execute the next-stage payload.
+   and determine the algorithm used to decrypt the next-stage payload as well as corresponding cryptographic material.
 2. Can you identify its malware family without doing a full deep dive?